-After graduating from Illinois Wesleyan University in 1903, Smedley soon found his way to the local Y.M.C.A, where he made speeches and conducted meetings as the educational director-the first hint of Toastmasters in the making.
-In 1905 he married Frances Bass, and 10 years later they had their daughter, Betty.
+After graduating from Illinois Wesleyan University in 1903, Smedley soon found his way to the local YMCA, where he made speeches and conducted meetings as the educational director-the first hint of Toastmasters in the making.
+In 1904 he married Frances Bass, and in 1915 they had their daughter, Betty.